blampe/rreading-glasses/README.md

     class M dotted;
 ```

-> [!IMPORTANT]
-> This is not an official project and is still in progress.
-Reach out
-> to me directly if you have questions or need help, please don't bother the R——
-> team.

-As of July 2025 there are ~4500 users of the shared instance.
+As of August 2025 there are ~6100 users of the shared instance.
 Here's what some
 of them have said so far:

 > Man this is wayyyyyy better than the inhouse metadata, thank you!!